Darkxell/PMDMMO/doc/communication.md

 This payload should be sent by any client who wants to use encryption.
 The server will now return payloads encrypted with the parsed key, and will be able to decrypt any message sync encrypted with it from the client who sent it.
+This payload "value" field has to be the needed json payload above as string encrypted asynchronously with the server public key.
+For more information, refer to "doc/hashing norms.md"

 ■ LOGIN